ligato/docs/docs/user-guide/concepts.md

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

-The VPP agent validates microservice-label-prefix and if the label matches, the KV pair is passed to the VPP agent configuration watchers.
+The VPP agent validates the microservice-label-prefix and if the label matches, the KV pair is passed to the VPP agent configuration watchers.

 Additionally, if the remainder of long form key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing.
 Programming the VPP data plane is an example of the processing that can take place.

-Flexibility is extended using this architecture.
+This architecture promotes VPP agent configuration flexibility by noting:

-- single KV data store can support multiple VPP agent groups using the microservice label.
+- single KV data store can support multiple VPP agent groups by using a unique microservice label per group.
-- VPP agent can receive configuration data from multiple sources such as KV data store or gRPC client.
+- VPP agents can receive configuration data from multiple sources such as a KV data store or gRPC client.
 An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
 This presents a "single source" appearance to the VPP agent plugins.

 It should be noted that the VPP agent _does not require_ a KV data store.
 Configuration data can be provided using gRPC, potentially REST, AgentCtl and CLI.
 That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state in the CNFs.

 ---

 ### Supported KV Data Stores

-!!!
-Note
-    Some of the items below are technically speaking KV data stores.
-Some are databases.
-To avoid acronym overlap and bloat, this section will continue to use the `KV data store` as a uniform term for both.
-In addition, a `connector` is another term for data base plugin.

 The VPP agent provides [connectors to different KV data stores](../plugins/db-plugins.md).
 All are built on a common abstraction called [kvdbsync][kvdbsync].
 The KVDB abstraction approach simplifies the process of changing out one KV data store for another with minimal effort.